 Meanwhile, Pine Needles Lodge & Golf Club in Southern Pines is also prepping to host another national championship, this one the 2022 U.S. Women’s Open.
 The previous three U.S. Women’s Open Championships at Pine Needles were captured by the uber-impressive triumvirate of Annika Sörenstam (1996), Karrie Webb (2001) and Cristie Kerr (2007).
 The 2019 U.S. Senior Women’s Open at Pine Needles was won by 54-year-old Swede Helen Alfredsson.

-In 2021, The Country Club of North Carolina (CCNC) will play host to another USGA championship event, the U.S. Junior Amateur.
-This will be the third USGA event contested at CCNC since the club’s debut in 1963.
-CCNC also will become the 16th site to have hosted both the U.S. Junior Amateur and U.S. Girls’ Junior.
+The Country Club of North Carolina (CCNC) recently played host to another USGA championship event, the 2021 U.S. Junior Amateur.
+It was the third USGA event contested at CCNC since the club’s debut in 1963.
+CCNC also became the 16th site to have hosted both the U.S. Junior Amateur and U.S. Girls’ Junior.
 Along with its two previous USGA championships, CCNC played host to the 1972 U.S. Professional Match-Play Championship — won by Jack Nicklaus — seven Southern Amateurs, four Carolinas Amateurs and seven North Carolina Amateurs.

 Other major renovation work has been done on area courses recently including architect Gil Hanse’s facelift of Pinehurst No. 4, along with The New Course at Talamore Golf Resort and the neighboring Mid South Club.